CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

 ---------

 TODO Base:
+    - [ ] Write a submodule that provides all functions necessary to manipulate GUI via code only. + Rewrite examples to use this submodule
     - [ ] Update documentation
     - [x] Add a "Highlight spectra" click mode
     - [x] restore spectrum colorize_from_fit_status